A Deep Learning Framework for Two-Dimensional, Multi-Frequency Propagation Factor Estimation: Conclusion

 \section{Conclusion}

-This study introduced RefractNet, an image-to-image DNN generator designed for efficient simulation of the refractive environment, over both range and altitude, while accounting for multiple frequencies.
-RefractNet exhibited superior performance for X-band frequencies compared to S-band.
+This study introduced RefractNet, an image-to-image DNN generator designed for efficient simulation of the propagation factor, over both range and altitude, while accounting for multiple frequencies.
+RefractNet exhibited a slightly superior performance for X-band frequencies compared to S-band.
 From a practical standpoint, RefractNet demonstrated the capacity to handle both frequencies simultaneously.
-These results hold significant promise for the future of trained DNNs as a viable method to estimate the refractive environment, but also illustrate the sensitivity of predicting the refractive domain using DNNs.
-Results of this study varied considerably between training on different domain altitudes, $F$ or $F_{dB}$, single or multiple frequencies, and even training on $F$ and assessing performance using $F_{dB}$, thus, future work estimating the refractive domain using DNNs need to carefully consider how training is approached.
+These results hold significant promise for the future of trained DNNs as a viable method to estimate propagation factor, but also illustrate the sensitivity of predicting propagation factor using DNNs.
+Results of this study varied considerably between training on different domain altitudes, $F$ or $F_{dB}$, single or multiple frequencies, and even training on $F$ and assessing performance using $F_{dB}$, thus, future work estimating the propagation factor using DNNs needs to carefully consider how training is approached.